ThanhMinhTruong/Medical-Data-Validator/README.md

 # 🏥 Healthcare Data QA Pipeline (ETL Validator)

+## 🎓 Background & Inspiration
+This project was built following the concepts introduced in the [freeCodeCamp "Build a Medical Data Validator" tutorial](https://www.youtube.com/watch?v=GetPPXviwUo).

+However, instead of validating hardcoded, perfectly clean Python lists (as done in the tutorial), I took the foundational logic and engineered it to process **real-world, messy CSV datasets**.
+By integrating **Pandas**, this script acts as a true Data Quality Assurance (QA) pipeline, anticipating and gracefully handling missing values, corrupted strings, and unexpected data types.

 ## 📌 Overview
-In the healthcare and health-tech industries, raw data provided by hospital systems or legacy databases is frequently incomplete, improperly formatted, or corrupted.
-If this "dirty" data enters a production database, it can crash analytics dashboards or cause billing systems to fail.
+In the healthcare and health-tech industries, raw data provided by hospital systems or legacy databases is frequently incomplete.
+If "dirty" data enters a production database, it can crash downstream analytics or cause billing systems to fail.

-This project is a **Data Quality Assurance (QA) pipeline** built in Python.
-It acts as the first line of defense in an Extract, Transform, Load (ETL) process.
-It ingests medical billing records (CSV), performs strict schema and content validation using Pandas, and generates a detailed audit report of any records that violate business logic.
+This Python script acts as the first line of defense in an Extract, Transform, Load (ETL) process.
+It ingests medical billing records, performs strict schema and content validation, and generates a detailed terminal audit report of any records that violate medical business logic.

+## 📂 Data Source
+The datasets used to test this pipeline were generated using **Synthea™**, an open-source synthetic patient population simulator.
+Using Synthea provides a highly realistic, complex healthcare dataset to test ETL logic while ensuring all patient records are 100% synthetic and HIPAA compliant.

 ## 🚀 Key Features